-Are you wondering what diet is best for me?
+Are you wondering what diet is best for me and looking for the best diet that works for you?
 Do you feel confused between all the conflicting dietary information and different types of diets?
 Are you unsure of what to eat and how to eat healthier?

 To start with, let me make it easy for you.

 The basis of a healthy diet is to eat real food.
 Simple as that.
 Ditch all the processed and packaged foods and go back to eating whole foods found in nature.

 If you need help with the basics, learn the essentials to eating a nutrient-dense whole food diet.
 By following these simple recommendations, you will be doing much better than most of the population.